Mkhlf/cse15l-lab-reports/lab-report-2-week-4.md

 [https://example.com, https://example.com/2]
 ```

 The symptom here is printing multiple line invalid link.
-This occurs when there is an open linkl "\(" that was not closed.
-To solve this I added a function to look at the file line by line only while keeping the same logic.
+This occurs when there is an open link's "\(" that was not closed.
+To solve this I added a function to look at the file line by line only, insead of looking at it fully, while keeping the same logic.